What travelling 54,000 miles by train has taught me about keeping my model railway in tip-top condition.

 Design for Errors

-There’s hardly a week goes bye when I don’t experience some kind of delay on my travels.
+There’s hardly a week that goes by when I don’t experience some kind of delay on my travels.
 While these are frustrating as hell they are understandable given how complex and busy UK rail networks are now.
-What it has taught me however is that problems whether caused by accident or mistakes, will happen and need to be expected.
+What it has taught me, however, is that problems whether caused by accident or mistakes, will happen and need to be expected.